Tim-Smans/metro-mlops-demo/README.md

 1. Preparing training/testing data
 2. Setting up the training scripts and implementing MLFLow
 3. Setting up the kubeflow pipeline
-4. Using model serving API
+4. Using model serving API in a streamlit frontend

 ---

 ## Preparing training/testing data
+_The code for this step is at `scripts/prepare_data.py`_

 A `ml-data` bucket in MinIO was created to handle the training and testing data.
 How you structure this totally depends on the usecase.
 Some options are: